aarongilly/blog/content/Pages/Tools I Use.md

 - 8 horse stall mats
 - Pull-up bar - homemade, using floor joists and 1inch steel pipe
 ### Fitness Routine
 A routine feels like a choice of tool.
+My goal is overall health and longevity.
+It is not to "get huge" or win races.

 This is what I "aim" for, but in reality I achieve maybe 60-75% of this.

-I try to workout every day for 35 to 55 minutes, rotating through workouts like so:
+I try to workout every day for 35 to 55 minutes.

 - Mon: whole body lifting
 - Tue: long slow run
 - Wed: whole body lifting